 And life’s too short to spend it all in front of a computer writing about topics I don’t enjoy, for people who don’t care, for very little money.

-So, now that you know what kinds of ads I don’t respond to, let’s talk about some details that are essential for when you want to find freelance writing gigs that won’t require you to give up your life.
+Now that you know what kinds of ads I don’t respond to, let’s talk about some details that are essential for when you want to find freelance writing gigs that won’t require you to give up your life.

 Flexibility